voxel51/fiftyone-teams-app-deploy/docker/README.md

               FIFTYONE_DATABASE_ADMIN: false
         ```

-The FiftyOne Teams App is now exposed on port `3000` and
+The FiftyOne Teams App is exposed on port `3000` and
-the FiftyOne Teams CAS is now exposed on port `3030`.
+the FiftyOne Teams CAS is exposed on port `3030`.
-An SSL endpoint (Load Balancer or Nginx Proxy or something similar)
-will need to be configured to route traffic from the SSL endpoint
-to port `3000` on the host running the FiftyOne Teams App and to use path-based
-routing to route `/cas` traffic to port `3030` on the host running the FiftyOne
-Teams CAS.

 Configure an SSL endpoint (like a Load Balancer, Nginx Proxy, or similar)
 to route traffic